 The ITER experimental facility project, an international collaboration that began in 1985, encompasses the European Union, China, India, Japan, Korea, Russia and the United States.The purpose of the ITER research programme is to demonstrate the viability of a new energy source: nuclear fusion.
-Scientists thus hope to “deliver ten times the power that the device consumes”, in other words to produce 500 MW with only 50 MW input power.
+Scientists thus hope to deliver 500 MW of thermal energy from an external thermal energy input of 50 MW in its heating systems.

 Assessing the safety of a future facility